zzzprojects/learn-orm/tutorials/dapper/update-data.md

 }
 ```

-It a simple SQL `UPDATE` statement on the `Books` table, there are the columns and their values corresponding to parameters.
+It a simple SQL `UPDATE` statement on the `Books` table.
+There are the columns and their values corresponding to parameters.

 The `Execute` extension method of Dapper is used to update a record.
 You can also use the `Execute` method to update multiple books.